 Being cool is about being exclusive, and that’s the opposite of what we want.
 We want to make deep learning as accessible as possible– including to people using uncool languages like C#, uncool operating systems like Windows (which is used by the majority of the world), uncool datasets (way smaller than anything at Google, and in domain areas you’d consider obscure), and with uncool backgrounds (maybe you didn’t go to Stanford).

-Jeremy Howard is an entrepreneur, business strategist, developer, and educator.
+Jeremy Howard is a data scientist, researcher, developer, educator, and entrepreneur.
 Jeremy is a founding researcher at fast.ai, a research institute dedicated to making deep learning more accessible.
-He is also a Distinguished Research Scientist at the University of San Francisco, a faculty member at Singularity University, and a Young Global Leader with the World Economic Forum.
+He is also a Distinguished Research Scientist at the University of San Francisco, the chair of WAMRI, and is Chief Scientist at platform.ai.

-Jeremy’s most recent startup, Enlitic, was the first company to apply deep learning to medicine, and has been selected one of the world’s top 50 smartest companies by MIT Tech Review two years running.
-He was previously the President and Chief Scientist of the data science platform Kaggle, where he was the top ranked participant in international machine learning competitions 2 years running.
+Previously, Jeremy was the founding CEO Enlitic, which was the first company to apply deep learning to medicine, and was selected as one of the world’s top 50 smartest companies by MIT Tech Review two years running.
+He was the President and Chief Scientist of the data science platform Kaggle, where he was the top ranked participant in international machine learning competitions 2 years running.
 He was the founding CEO of two successful Australian startups (FastMail, and Optimal Decisions Group–purchased by Lexis-Nexis).
 Before that, he spent 8 years in management consulting, at McKinsey & Co, and AT Kearney.
 Jeremy has invested in, mentored, and advised many startups, and contributed to many open source projects.